 - The virus is spread primarily from the nose and mouth of the child, but the rash itself is also contagious.
-The child remains contagious and cannot go to school or day care until the last lesion to appear fully crusts over.
+The child remains contagious and cannot go to school or daycare until the last lesion has appeared and is fully crusted over.

 - No therapy treats chickenpox once it has begun, but your doctor can provide prescriptions and advice to help with the discomfort and the itching.

-- Never give aspirin to a child with chickenpox.
+- Never give aspirin to a child in general but especially one with chickenpox.
 A deadly disease called Reye syndrome has been associated with children taking aspirin, especially if they have chickenpox.
-Be sure to check any other over-the-counter medications for aspirin or salicylates because these are often found mixed with over-the-counter cold medications.
+Be sure to check the contents of any other over-the-counter medications for aspirin or salicylates because these are often found mixed with over-the-counter cold medications.